 In connection with the first element of the offense charged in Count 1, the government must prove the existence of at least one of the charged objectives of the conspiracy.
-The government has charged that this conspiracy had two objectives: to possess marijuana with the intent to distribute them; and actually to distribute marijuana.
+The government has charged that this conspiracy had two objectives: to possess marijuana with the intent to distribute it; and actually to distribute marijuana.
 Before you may find that the government has met its burden on this point, you must unanimously agree on at least one of the charged objectives of the conspiracy.
 It is not enough for some of you to find that the government has proved a conspiracy to distribute marijuana and the rest of you to find that the government has proved a conspiracy to possess marijuana with the intent to distribute it.
-All twelve of you must agree on at least one objective of the conspiracy and on one controlled substance in order to find that the government has proved the first element of Count 1.

 If you find the defendant guilty of the conspiracy alleged in Count 1, then you must determine whether the government also has proved that the conspiracy involved 100 kilograms or more of marijuana.
 There is a special verdict question on this issue.
 You are to answer this question only if you find the defendant guilty of Count 1.
 If you unanimously find from your consideration of all the evidence that there is proof beyond a reasonable doubt that the conspiracy involved 100 kilograms or more of marijuana, then you should answer the special verdict question "Yes."
-If you do not unanimously find from your consideration of all the evidence that there is proof beyond a reasonable doubt that the conspiracy involved 100 kilograms or more of marijuana, then you must answer the special verdict question "No." Keep in mind that the special verdict question is asking about the conspiracy as a whole, not about what the individual defendant did.
+If you do not unanimously find from your consideration of all the evidence that there is proof beyond a reasonable doubt that the conspiracy involved 100 kilograms or more of marijuana, then you should verdict question of all the evidence that there is proof beyond a reasonable doubt that the conspiracy involved 100 kilograms or more of marijuana, then you must answer the special verdict question "No." Keep in mind that the special verdict question is asking about the conspiracy as a whole, not about what the individual defendant did.